Democrats, Biden push limits of infrastructure definition as fight over spending plan takes shape

 "The fact of the matter is that when you’re in a situation where you can’t turn on the water fountain in school, and worry you’re going to drink polluted water that affects your health, replacing all those pipes is infrastructure," Biden said Monday.
 "When I’m talking about making sure that you take that asbestos out of schools, that’s infrastructure.
 When I’m talking about building high-speed rail, that’s infrastructure."

-Psaki also mentioned things like schools and pipes that are infrastructure, but also made a case for why money for home-based care is infrastructure.
+Psaki also mentioned things like schools and pipes that are infrastructure, but further made a case for why money for home-based care is infrastructure.

 "It is rebuilding schools.
 It is rebuilding our nation's waterways.
 It is ensuring that we can rebuild pipes so that we don't have kids with lead in their drinking water," she said.
 "It is rebuilding the backbone and the infrastructure of our workforce, because there are 2 million women who are out of the workforce who, hopefully, if we could help them with caregiving, will be able to rejoin."